Hugo de Vries: Mutation theory

 In his own time, de Vries was best known for his mutation theory.
 In 1886, he had discovered new forms among a group of Oenothera lamarckiana, a species of evening primrose, growing wild in an abandoned potato field near Hilversum, having escaped a nearby garden.
 Taking seeds from these, he found that they produced many new varieties in his experimental gardens; he introduced the term mutations for these suddenly appearing variations.
 In his two-volume publication The Mutation Theory (1900–1903) he postulated that evolution, especially the origin of species, might occur more frequently with such large-scale changes than via Darwinian gradualism, basically suggesting a form of saltationism.
 De Vries's theory was one of the chief contenders for the explanation of how evolution worked, leading, for example, Thomas Hunt Morgan to study mutations in the fruit fly, until the modern evolutionary synthesis became the dominant model in the 1930s.
 During the early decades of the twentieth century, de Vries' theory was enormously influential and continued to fascinate non-biologists long after the scientific community had abandoned much of it (while retaining the idea of mutations as a crucial source of natural variation).
 The large-scale primrose variations turned out to be the result of various chromosomal abnormalities, including ring chromosomes, balanced lethals and chromosome duplications (polyploidy), while the term mutation now generally is restricted to discrete changes in the DNA sequence.
 However, the popular understanding of "mutation" as a sudden leap to a new species has remained a staple theme of science fiction, e.g. the X-Men movies (and the comic books that preceded them).

 In a published lecture of 1903 (Befruchtung und Bastardierung, Veit, Leipzig), De Vries was also the first to suggest the occurrence of recombinations between homologous chromosomes, now known as chromosomal crossovers, within a year after chromosomes were implicated in Mendelian inheritance by Walter Sutton.

 Botanist Daniel Trembly MacDougal attended his lectures in United States on Mutation Theory.
 In 1905 he helped published these lectures into a book Species and Varieties: Their Origin by Mutation.

 Honors and retirement

 In 1878 de Vries became member of the Royal Netherlands Academy of Arts and Sciences.
+He was elected to the American Philosophical Society in 1903 and the United States National Academy of Sciences in 1904.
 In May 1905, de Vries was elected Foreign Member of the Royal Society.
 In 1910, he was elected a member of the Royal Swedish Academy of Sciences.
+In 1921, he was elected to the American Academy of Arts and Sciences.
 He was awarded the Darwin Medal in 1906 and the Linnean Medal in 1929.

 He retired in 1918 from the University of Amsterdam and withdrew to his estate De Boeckhorst in Lunteren where he had large experimental gardens.
 He continued his studies with new forms until his death in 1935.